-John Bender, Sr., and his family settled in Kansas in 1870, near the Great Osage Trail (later known as the Santa Fe Trail) over which innumerable travelers passed on their way to settle the West.
-The older Bender, called "Pa," made a claim for 160 acres in which is now Labette County.
+At first, they appeared be a normal family.
+John Bender, Sr., and his troupe settled near the Great Osage Trail (later known as the Santa Fe Trail) over which innumerable travelers passed on their way to the West.
+The older Bender, called "Pa," made a claim for 160 acres in what is now Labette County.
 His son John (sometimes called Thomas) claimed a smaller parcel that adjoined Pa's land, but never lived on or worked it.
-The Benders also included "Ma" and a daughter named Kate.
-Ma and Pa spoke mostly German, and their English was so heavily accented that no one understood them.
-The younger Benders spoke fluent English.
+The Benders also included "Ma" and a daughter named Kate, who advertised herself as Spiritualist medium and healer.
+Ma and Pa reportedly mostly spoke German, although the younger Benders spoke fluent English.

-The family built a one-room house near the Osage Trail, with a curtain that divided the home into two areas.
-The front area was a public inn and store, and the family quarters were in the back.
-Travelers on the trail were welcome to refresh themselves with a meal and resupply their wagons with liquor, tobacco, horse feed, black powder, and food from the Bender home.
-And they often spent the night.
+The group soon built a one-room home equipped with a canvas curtain that divided the space into two areas.
+The front was a public inn and store, and the family quarters were in the back.
+Travelers on the trail were welcome to refresh themselves with a meal and resupply their wagons with liquor, tobacco, horse feed, gunpowder, and food.
+Kate, who was reportedly attractive and outgoing, also drew customers to the inn with her supposed psychic and healing abilities.
+These men, who usually traveled alone, often spent the night.

-Investigators pieced together what happened.
-Guests at the inn were urged to sit in the place of honor, which was against the separating curtain.
-While dining, the guest of honor would be hit in the head with a hammer from behind the curtain, his throat would be slit, and then his body dropped into the trap door to the cellar.
-One man, Mr. Wetzell, heard the story and remembered when he was at the inn and declined to sit in the designated spot.
-His decision caused Ma Bender to become angry and abusive toward him, and when he saw the male Benders emerge from behind the curtain, he and his companion decided to leave.
-William Pickering told an almost identical story.
+One man, a Mr. Wetzell, heard this theory and remembered a time when he had been at the inn and declined to sit in the designated spot near the curtain.
+His decision had caused Ma Bender to become angry and abusive toward him, and when he saw the male Benders emerge from behind the cloth, he and his companion decided to leave.
+A traveler named William Pickering told an almost identical story.